MW55/Natrix/README.md

 S2016BY_A_R1.fastq.gz
 S2016BY_A_R2.fastq.gz
 ```
-Besides the FASTQ data from the sequencing process Natrix needs a [primertable](#Example-primertable) containing the sample names and, if they exists in the data, the length of the poly-N tails, the sequence of the primers and the barcodes used for each sample and direction.
+Besides the FASTQ data from the sequencing process Natter needs a [primertable](#Example-primertable) containing the sample names and, if they exists in the data, the length of the poly-N tails, the sequence of the primers and the barcodes used for each sample and direction.
 Besides the sample names all other information can be omitted if the data was already preprocessed or did not contain the corresponding subsequence.
-Natrix also needs a [configuration](#Configfile) file in YAML format, specifying parameter values for tools used in the workflow.
+Natter also needs a [configuration](#Configfile) file in YAML format, specifying parameter values for tools used in the pipeline.

-The primertable, configfile and the folder containing the FASTQ files all have to be in the root directory of the workflow and have the same name (with their corresponding file extensions, so *project*.yaml, *project*.csv and the *project* folder containing the FASTQ files).
+The primertable, configfile and the folder containing the FASTQ files all have to be in the root directory of the pipeline and have the same name (with their corresponding file extensions, so *project*.yaml, *project*.csv and the *project* folder containing the FASTQ files).
 The first [configfile](#Configfile) entry (`filename`) also needs to be the name of the project.

-### Running Natrix with the `pipeline.sh` script
+### Running Natter with the `pipeline.sh` script

-IF everything is configured correctly, you can start the workflow by typing in the following commands into your terminal emulator:
+IF everything is configured correctly, you can start the pipeline by typing in the following commands into your terminal emulator:

 ```shell
 $ ./pipeline.sh